twocanoes/xcreds/README.md

 See the [video on youtube](https://www.youtube.com/watch?v=qtPy5ddp9kg&list=PLFtGGT240LAMYGcueZT76BySBQRFCzdce)

 ## Support
 Please join the #xcreds MacAdmins slack channel for any questions you have.
-Paid support is [available from Twocanoes Software](https://twocanoes.com/products/mac/xcreds/).

 ## Thanks